mstorath/CSSD/README.md

 ## Reference

-M. Storath, A. Weinmann, "Smoothing splines for discontinuous signals", arXiv:2211.12785, 2022
+M. Storath, A. Weinmann, "Smoothing splines for discontinuous signals", Journal of Computational and Graphical Statistics, 2023

 ## See also